 On this site you will find information about the International Soil Tillage Research Organisation (ISTRO), which focusses on the impact and consequences of various soil tillage (including no-till) practices and from field traffic.
 More information about the organisation itself can be found on the organisation page.

-- Published: 16 June 2021 16 June 2021
+- Published: 15 December 2021 15 December 2021

-June 16th 2021 - The latest version of ISTRO info, the June 2021 issue, is available for download.
+December 15th 2021 - The latest version of ISTRO info, the December 2021 issue, is available for download.
 In this issue: